2D Sketcher

 These shortcuts will make it easier to work with the lasso tool.
 The functions are only available in the Full Sketcher.

-If you need help for any reason, please view our support options.
+If you need help for any reason, please contact us.